cruna-cc/deprecated-cruna-protocol/README.md

 - Create a Flexi Vault for a DAO, allowing the DAO to manage its assets collectively.

+- Use a Cruna Vault to give assets to siblings.
+For example, a user can set a vault for his kids and when they are adult can just transfer the Vault to them, instead of transferring the assets one by one.

+- A company can put their reserves in a vault, "owned" by the CEO, with an inheritance process allowing the board directors to recover the assets in case the CEO becomes unavailable for any reason.

 ### Future developments

-As the Cruna Core Protocol continues to evolve, two noteworthy additions are currently in the pipeline: the Distributor Vault and the Inheritance Vault.
+As the Cruna Core Protocol continues to evolve, many dditions are currently in the pipeline: the Distributor Vault and the Inheritance Vault.
 Each of these vaults caters to specific needs, expanding the applications of the Cruna Core Protocol in the realms of asset management and security.

 #### Distributor Vault

 The Distributor Vault is a specialized vault designed to streamline the process of scheduled asset distribution.
 An entity can pre-load this vault with assets, which are then automatically distributed to the designated beneficiaries according to a predetermined schedule.

 This functionality can be advantageous in numerous scenarios.
 For instance, a company wishing to distribute its governance tokens (ERC20) can purchase a Distributor Vault, fill it with the appropriate tokens, and set a vesting schedule.
 Once the NFT ownership of the Distributor Vault is given to an investor, the company no longer needs to actively manage token distribution.
 The tokens will be vested and delivered automatically as per the set schedule, providing the investor with an assurance of receiving their assets in a timely manner.
 This system is not only beneficial for investors, but it can also be employed for the scheduled distribution of tokens to employees, advisors, and other stakeholders.

+#### Privacy protected Vaults

+A new family of Zero Knowledge based vaults will allow a high level of privacy.

 ## History